mjgarner/mjgarner.github.io/index.md

 This blog is for sharing notes on my various home projects.
 I am not a software developer or engineer.
-Just a hobbyist who is fasinated with home automation, IoT and anything that has blinking lights.
+Just a hobbyist who is fascinated with home automation, IoT and anything that has blinking lights.